Gading Serpong: Transport

 Gading Serpong has direct access to Jakarta-Merak Toll Road and Jakarta Outer Ring Road.
 Transjakarta operates one premium feeder bus route known as "Royaltrans" from inside the township to Jakarta: route S14 (Summarecon Serpong–Lebak Bulus).
-Serpong, Rawa Buntu, and Cisauk stations of Jakarta Commuter Rail is located close to the township, to be precise located within BSD City in the south.
+Serpong, Rawa Buntu, Cisauk and Jatake stations of Jakarta Commuter Rail is located close to the township, to be precise located within BSD City in the south.

 Gading Serpong will be served by the Jakarta MRT East–West Line plan, spanning from Cikarang in the east to Balaraja on the west, passing through the northern area of Gading Serpong along the Jakarta-Merak toll road.
 This line is set to enhance connectivity and ease of transportation for the residents and commuters in these regions.